Mattlock0/Parallel-Concepts-PAs/bin/HW_1/README.md

 # Compiling and Running
-To compile the program, type the following into the command prompt: (while in this `bin` directory) `javac assignment1.java`
+To compile the program, type the following into the command prompt: (while in this directory) `javac assignment1.java`
 And to run, use the following command:
 `java assignment1`